nico-amsterdam/vue-crud-nuxt/README.md

 [Sqlite](https://www.sqlite.org/index.html) is the central database.

-Thanks to NuxtHub you can easily deploy to Cloudflare with the [D1](https://developers.cloudflare.com/d1/) database, so everything can run in the cloud.
+Thanks to NuxtHub you can easily deploy to Cloudflare with the [D1](https://developers.cloudflare.com/d1/) database, so everything can run on the edge in the cloud.

-Remove `middleware: 'auth'` from the vue pages if you don't want authentication.
+Remove `middleware: 'auth'` from the Vue pages if you don't want authentication.

 Remove the api calls in the Pinia store if you don't want database persistence.